brianjimenez/pub_crawler/README.md

 ## Dependencies
 - ElementTree
-- BioPython (there is a bug in many biopython packaged versions at the time of parsing the XML file, that is the reason the read functio is not used)
+- BioPython (there is a bug in many biopython packaged versions at the time of parsing the XML file, that is the reason the read function is not used)